 What is a Texas LLC Operating Agreement?

-Your Operating Agreement will include basic information about your Texas LLC.
-A lot of the information will be the same information listed in your LLC’s Certificate of Formation, such as:
+Your Operating Agreement will include basic information about your Limited Liability Company.
+Some of the information will be the same as what is listed in your Texas LLC Certificate of Formation.
+Operating Agreements should include:

 - LLC Name

 - purpose of your LLC

 - duration of your LLC

 - and how your LLC will be taxed

 Related Reading: Is a Registered Agent a Member of an LLC?